aminere/powerplay-threejs/README.md

 `npm run build:watch`

+:warning: Keep the above command running an open a new terminal.
+It will allow hot reload of the game library within the editor.

 `cd editor` ▶️ `npm run dev`

-open `http://localhost:5173` in web browser
+open `http://localhost:5173` in a web browser

 Press the play button! 🎮